 This photo shows the Kitchamajig being used as a strainer to serve peas.
 I use mine daily for this purpose.

-A few days ago when we'd cooked some frankfurters for lunch my daughter was standing at the sink with a heavy pan, about to attempt to pour off the water and looking a little worried.
+A few days ago when we'd cooked some frankfurters for lunch, my daughter was standing at the sink with a heavy pan, about to attempt to pour off the water and looking a little worried.
 I handed her our Kitchamajig instead.
 It's so much easier, and the frankfurters end up on the plates instead of in the sink!
 It's also great for lifting poached eggs.

 If you aren't poaching eggs, but beating them, the Kitchamajig is once again able to handle it.
-In fact, the first time I used mine it was to beat eggs.
+In fact, the first time I used mine, it was to beat eggs.
 It is somewhat like an oversized fork in its action, so you wouldn't use it to whip egg whites till stiff.
-(Although to be honest I have never tried, preferring to whip egg whites the lazy way with an electric beater, so I could be wrong on this.)
+(Although, to be honest, I have never tried, preferring to whip egg whites the lazy way with an electric beater, so I could be wrong on this.)

 Downside of the Kitchamajig

 To be honest, the only downside I know of the Kitchamajig is its name!
-It doesn't exactly roll of the tongue, and we generally call ours: "the thing."
+It doesn't exactly roll of the tongue, and we generally call ours "the thing."
 (As in: "Use the thing to serve those frankfurters."
-Or: "Could you get the thing out of the drawer for these potatoes.")
+Or: "Could you get the thing out of the drawer for these potatoes?")

 Ah, perhaps there is another drawback to this extremely useful utensil.
-Mine, as you can see is a vintage Kitchamajig.
+Mine, as you can see, is a vintage Kitchamajig.
 That's a fancy way of saying it's somewhat old, and a quick trawl through the internet shows that although Amazon and Buzzillions both advertise Kitchamajigs for sale, they aren't able to fulfill their promises.

 However, all is not lost!
-A review on Amazon of the Chef Craft Select Skimmer by a satisfied Ktchamajig fan suggests it's just as good, so you could opt for that.
+A review on Amazon of the Chef Craft Select Skimmer by a satisfied Kitchamajig fan suggests it's just as good, so you could opt for that.
 This comes with a black plastic handle and is dishwasher safe.

-Or, if you want to be authentic and find a vintage model, Ebay is the best place to look.
-Sadly (for me) the Kitchamajig is not so rare that it commands high prices, but for you that's good news of course!
-If the version I own were a car it would be the basic model, whereas those on Ebay are the sports models, complete with fancy handles for extra mashing ease and speed!
+Or, if you want to be authentic and find a vintage model, eBay is the best place to look.
+Sadly (for me), the Kitchamajig is not so rare that it commands high prices, but for you that's good news, of course!
+If the version I own were a car, it would be the basic model, whereas those on eBay are the sports models, complete with fancy handles for extra mashing ease and speed!

 Finally, since it's one thing to tell you about something and quite another to show you it, I have made a short video to show how truly versatile this utensil is.
 So if you want to see the Kitchamajig in action, just click on the video below!